ara-lang/ara-lang.io/docs/expressions/arrays.md

 $a[] = 4;
 ```

-To remove a value from a vector, use the `unset` statement.
+To remove a value from a vector, use the `unset` expression.

 ```
 $a = vec[1, 2, 3];